-- 7.7.
+- 6.4.
 A transaction originator is a person who is ultimately responsible for originating instructions for transactions on behalf of the other person.
-As explained in paragraph 5.2 above, since the transaction originator has discretion in relation to positions he holds or controls for his principals, he is not allowed to disaggregate the positions held or controlled for each of the principals for the purpose of applying the Rules. - 7.8.
-If the total positions controlled by a transaction originator (including positions belonging to different principals but under his control) have exceeded the reporting level, the transaction originator will be required to notify the HKFE or SEHK (as the case may be) of such positions.
-As required in Section 6(2) of the Rules, the transaction originator should also provide the information about identities of each of his principals whose positions have contributed to the transaction originator's reportable position.
-For example, assume a trader is in charge of the investment of three discretionary accounts, namely, Account A, Account B and Account C. Currently, there are 1,000, 800 and 200 futures contracts held by Account A, Account B and Account C respectively.
-If the reportable level for the futures contract is 500 open contracts, the trader should notify the Exchange of the total positions under his control (i.e. 2,000 open contracts), names of the accounts contributing to the trader's reportable position (i.e. Account A, Account B and Account C) and the positions held in these accounts. - 7.9.
-A transaction originator can choose to notify the HKFE or SEHK (as the case may be) of the reportable positions by himself or through its agent (e.g. an Exchange Participant) which agrees to make the report on his behalf. - 7.10.
+The most common type of transaction originator is a fund manager who manages assets of a fund at his own discretion according to the investment policy of the fund.
+As explained in paragraph 5.2 above, since the transaction originator has discretion in relation to positions he holds or controls for his principals, he is not allowed to disaggregate the positions held or controlled for each of the principals for the purpose of applying the Rules. - 6.5.
+If the total positions controlled by a transaction originator (including positions belonging to different principals, e.g., different funds, but under his control) have exceeded the reportable level, the transaction originator will be required to notify the HKFE or SEHK (as the case may be) of such positions.
+As required in Section 6(2) of the Rules, the transaction originator should also provide the information about identities of each of his principals whose positions have exceeded the reportable level.
+For example, a fund manager is in charge of the investment of three funds, namely, Fund A, Fund B and Fund C. Currently, there are 1,000, 800 and 200 futures contracts held by Fund A, Fund B and Fund C respectively.
+If the reportable level for the futures contract is 500 contracts, the fund manager should notify the Exchange of the total positions under his control (i.e., 2,000 contracts), names of the funds in which position has exceeded the reportable level (i.e., Fund A and Fund B) and the positions held in these funds. - 6.6.
+A transaction originator can choose to notify the HKFE or SEHK (as the case may be) of the reportable positions by himself or through its agent (e.g. an Exchange Participant) which agrees to make the report on his behalf. - 6.7.
 The prescribed limits apply to the total positions controlled by a transaction originator even if the positions are held for different principals.